widged/gb-elm-language/en/type/05-record.md

 #### naming record types

-Types can be named to create a *record constructor*.
-The constructor is both a type and a function. (adapted from [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/Scope.md))
+If we are planning to create more than one record with the same fields on it, we can create a type alias that describes the shape of these records.
+This creates a *record constructor* that is both a type and a function.
+It describes the shape of these records.

 ```elm
 $ elm repl